akka/akka/akka-docs-dev/rst/scala/stream-flows-and-basics.rst

 different processing stages, no data will flow through it until it is materialized.
 Materialization is the process of allocating all resources needed to run the computation described by a Flow (in Akka Streams this will often involve starting up Actors).
-Thanks to Flows being simply a description of the processing pipeline they are *immutable, thread-safe, and freely shareable*, which means that it is for example safe to share send between actors, to have one actor prepare the work, and then have it be materialized at some completely different place in the code.
+Thanks to Flows being simply a description of the processing pipeline they are *immutable, thread-safe, and freely shareable*, which means that it is for example safe to share and send them between actors, to have one actor prepare the work, and then have it be materialized at some completely different place in the code.

 .. includecode:: code/docs/stream/FlowDocSpec.scala#materialization-in-steps

 After running (materializing) the ``RunnableFlow`` we get a special container object, the ``MaterializedMap``.
-Both sources and sinks are able to put specific object into this map.
+Both sources and sinks are able to put specific objects into this map.
 Whether they put something in or not is implementation dependent.
 For example a ``FoldSink`` will make a ``Future`` available in this map which will represent the result of the folding process over the stream.
 In general, a stream can expose multiple materialized values, but it is quite common to be interested in only the value of the Source or the Sink in the stream.
 For this reason